Let's Verify Math Questions Step by Step: Introduction

-To summarize, our main contributions are summarized as follows: \begin{itemize} \item We construct a new dataset \textbf{ValiMath}, by integrating synthetic problems from NuminaMath and enriching them with structured stepwise labels, specifically designed to support comprehensive evaluation of the correctness of mathematical questions. \item We propose \textbf{MathQ-Verify}, a pipeline that progressively verifies the correctness of math questions by decomposing them into structured components and checking each part against formalized criteria.
-MathQ-Verify achieves state-of-the-art results on the two evaluation sets of MathClean, and improves F1 by nearly 15\% on our ValiMath compared to direct verification baseline. \item We conduct extensive experiments to assess the effectiveness of each component within the MathQ-Verify pipeline.
+To advance the rigorous evaluation of mathematical question correctness, we present \textbf{ValiMath}, a stepwise annotated benchmark dataset specifically designed to support fine-grained analysis of question formulation quality.
+ValiMath extends the existing MathClean benchmark by introducing a broader range of synthetically generated yet realistically flawed math problems, filtered and curated from the NuminaMath dataset~\citep{numina_math_datasets}.
+From an initial pool of 10,000 auto-generated questions, we sample 2,147 representative problems and annotate each with a sequence of structured correctness labels.
+These labels span multiple levels of semantic and logical fidelity, capturing both well-formed and defective cases.
+By offering explicit annotations at each verification step, ValiMath enables systematic and interpretable evaluation of question generation pipelines, and provides a foundation for benchmarking future efforts in automatic data validation.

+Building on ValiMath, we further propose \textbf{MathQ-Verify}, a structured verification framework that operationalizes the evaluation of question correctness through five sequential stages: (1) Contaminated Instruction Detection, (2) Linguistic Error Detection, (3) Atomic Condition Error Detection, (4) Cross-condition Conflict Detection, and (5) Condition Completeness Validation.
+Each stage targets a specific class of flaws commonly observed in synthetic question datasets.
+Through comprehensive ablation studies, we demonstrate the necessity and effectiveness of each component, establishing MathQ-Verify as a robust reference pipeline for quality assessment in math question generation tasks.
+In summary, our contribution are as follows: \begin{itemize}[leftmargin=1.5em,topsep=0.5em] \item We construct a new benchmark dataset, \textbf{ValiMath}, which supports fine-grained evaluation of mathematical question correctness.
+ValiMath contains 2,147 math problems curated from synthetic sources and annotated with structured, stepwise correctness labels that cover a wide spectrum of realistic formulation errors.
+It provides a principled foundation for evaluating data validation systems in the mathematical reasoning domain.

+\item We design a new verification pipeline, \textbf{MathQ-Verify}, which decomposes the validation process into five interpretable stages aligned with formalized criteria.
+This modular pipeline significantly improves validation performance, achieving state-of-the-art results on MathClean and yielding a 15\% absolute F1 gain over direct baselines on ValiMath.

+\item We conduct extensive experiments to assess the effectiveness of each component within the MathQ-Verify pipeline.
 Through ablation studies, we systematically validate the individual contribution of each verification stage to the overall performance.
 Additionally, we demonstrate that incorporating a majority voting strategy across verification outputs significantly enhances precision, achieving up to 90\%, which highlights the robustness and reliability of our proposed approach. \end{itemize}